I.am+: over.ai

 In July 2016, i.am+ acquired Israeli company Sensiya, now over.ai, to continue research and development of their machine learning and natural language understanding technologies.

 Wink

 In July 2017, i.am+ purchased Wink, a software and hardware manufacturer, from Flex in a $38.7 million deal.

 Earin

 In January 2018 i.am+ attempted to acquire Swedish earbuds startup Earin.
 The acquisition later fell through for undisclosed reasons.

 Omega Voice Assistant

 In October 2018, i.am+ announced a new platform agnostic voice assistant called Omega.

 In 2018, Majid Al Futtaim formed a partnership with i.am+ to introduce its omega technology in the Middle east, Asia, and Africa.

 Funding

 In November 2017, the company secured $117 million in funding.
-Prior to this, it had raised $89 million from a group, including Salesforce Ventures.
+Prior to this, it had raised $89 million from a group, including Salesforce.

 Controversy

-In 2019, federal government of the United States lodged a lien for alleged non-payment of taxes.
+In late 2019, the company was the subject of multiple tax liens, with the California Franchise Tax Board alleging over $500,000 in delinquent taxes and the IRS alleging $1.78 million in delinquent taxes and interest.